-If you are eligible for the vaccine in Phase 1a or 1b and you have an appointment scheduled for your vaccine, you can submit a request to be added to the waitlist.
+If you are eligible for the vaccine and you have an appointment scheduled, you can submit a request to be added to the waitlist.
 Being on the waitlist does not guarantee that you will be offered an earlier appointment.

 What should I bring with me as proof if I am offered an earlier appointment through this waitlist process?